 Walk today to Melide through the small towns of Coto and Leboreiro.
-Melide is one of the larger towns along the Galician section of the Compostela Trail.
+Melide is one of the larger towns along the Galician section of the Camino Trail.
 We recommend

 The terrain becomes much easier today as you walk through the villages of Carballal,

 San Xuilan do Camino and Lebereiro and past Eucalyptus trees.
 You will be able to stop at one of many villages for lunch.
 Crossing over the River Seco on the Magdalena Bridge you will reach Furelos and onto Arzúa in the province of La Coruña.

 Today’s walk will bring you to the small town of Rua which has a population of only 50 people.
 The walk today is lovely, as you pass large green fields and rural landscapes.

 Today you will pass many ancient sites including monuments, chapels and bridges

 – all have a story to tell.
 Follow country lanes and forest paths through increasingly

 populated countryside.
 The last day on the trail is always a special one.
 Continue downhill to the city.
 Arriving in the fabled Santiago de Compostela there is plenty to see and do – or simply relax and celebrate the end of the journey.
 Dinner is not included tonight so you can try one of the many restaurants in town.